Larissa13/Mac5853/doc/classifier.md

 __Input:__

-    -word (str): the word to be verified.
+    - word (str): the word to be verified.

 #Output:
-    -boolean valeu indicating if the word is part of the model's vocabulary.
+    - boolean valeu indicating if the word is part of the model's vocabulary.

 ### rm_unseen
 ```python